jldbc/pybaseball/docs/statcast_batter.md

 __end_dt:__ last day for which you want to retrieve data.
 Defaults to None.
 If you want to retrieve data for more than one day, both a start_dt and end_dt value must be given.
 Format: YYYY-MM-DD.

-__player_id:__ MLBAM player ID for the pitcher you want to retrieve data for.
+__player_id:__ MLBAM player ID for the player you want to retrieve data for.
 To find a player's MLBAM ID, see the function [playerid_lookup](http://github.com/jldbc/pybaseball/docs/playerid_lookup.md) or the examples below.

 ### A note on data availability
 The earliest available statcast data comes from the 2008 season when the system was first introduced to Major League Baseball.
 Queries before this year will not work.
 Further, some features were introduced after the 2008 season.
 Launch speed angle, for example, is only available from the 2015 season forward.